Anderas2/prius_gas_type/README.md

     else:
         return 1
 df['gas_type_num']= df['gas_type'].apply(gastype)
-df.groupby(by='gas_type')['consume'].mean()
+print(df.groupby(by='gas_type')['consume'].mean().round(2))
 ```

     gas_type
-    E10     5.193750
+    E10     5.18
-    SP98    5.277174
+    SP98    5.28
     Name: consume, dtype: float64

 So yes there is indeed an impact of the gas type.
-Contrary to my real life experience it looks as if SP98 makes my car consume more!
-This is because i used SP98 throughout the winter while E10 was used before and after, unintentionally.
+Contrary to my real life experience it looks as if SP98 makes my car consume more, and that the difference is very small!
+This is because i used SP98 throughout the winter, while E10 was used before and after.
+I need to refill only once per month so it is difficult to have both gas types in the same season.

 As i am fairly confident with sklearn by now, first i tried to do the inference with sklearn regression analyses.